PandasWS/Pandas/3rdparty/README.txt

 mysql - library for MySQL Community Server (http://www.mysql.com) pcre - library for Perl Compatible Regular Expressions (http://www.pcre.org) zlib - library for DEFLATE lossless compression algorithm (http://www.zlib.net)

+cryptopp - Crypto++ Library is a free C++ class library of cryptographic schemes. (https://www.cryptopp.com/) breakpad - A set of client and server components which implement a crash-reporting system. (https://chromium.googlesource.com/breakpad/breakpad/) dbghelp -  It contains a set of debugging support routines that allow you to work with executable images in the portable executable (PE) format.